bloodf/eslint-config/CONTRIBUTING.md

 ## Want to contribute?

 We very much appreciate every contribution and do our best to review them in a reasonable time.

-To create a Pull Request, please follow our [Branching model](https://docs.vuestorefront.io/v2/contributing/branching-model.html) and [How to submit a Pull Request](https://docs.vuestorefront.io/v2/contributing/how-to-submit-pull-request.html) documents.